nikshepsvn/nikshepsvn/README.md

 ### Hi there 👋 , I'm Nikshep.

-#### I'm a Software Engineer with over 2 years of experience studying Computer Science at uWaterloo.
-I'm currently at Coinbase (Data Platform), previously was at SeatGeek (Data) and PagerDuty (ML + Infra) and will be joining Deliverr this Fall.
+#### I'm a Software Engineer with over 2 years of experience currently studying Computer Science at uWaterloo and working at Coinbase (Data Platform).
+Previously I was at SeatGeek (Data) and PagerDuty (ML + Infra).
+This fall I will be joining Deliverr as a SWE Intern.

 My Primary interests lie in the DS/Data/ML Platform space but I am also exploring and learning about the backend/infra space.